fivequarters/fusebit.io/src/_blog/_posts/fusetunnel-fast-scalable-and-free-tunnel.md

 ![Simple Node.js Hello World](blog-fusetunnel-hello-world.png "Simple Node.js Hello World")

-To get the tunnel, first, you have to install it with the following command: `npm i -g @fusebit/tunnel`.
+To get the tunnel, first, you have to install it with the following command:

+`npm i -g @fusebit/tunnel`

+Then run:

-Run `ft -p 3000` command and it will give you a public URL ready to share with the world!
+`ft -p 3000`

+This will give you a public URL ready to share with the world!
 No more sharing localhost links by accident 😜.

 ![Run the command ft -p <backend-service-port>](blog-fusetunnel-ft-command.png "command to get your public URL")